-Northampton is exploring creating a Community & Resilience Hub to support Northampton residents who face chronic and acute stress due to natural and human-caused disasters, climate change, and social and economic challenges.
+Northampton is working to create a Community Resilience Hub to support Northampton residents who face chronic and acute stress due to natural and human-caused disasters, climate change, and social and economic challenges.
+Our mission is to:

-- Frontline and Climate Vulnerable Populations: (e.g., homeless, Single Room Occupancy residents, those living in poverty, and those facing other chronic stress).
+- Support the daily needs of those experiencing homelessness and extreme poverty (e.g., homeless, Single Room Occupancy residents, those living in extreme poverty, and those facing other chronic stress- 1% of the population).

 During normal times (which continue to be times of stress for frontline communities):